CoviD-19: Business Support

 Update 12 May 2020.
 Rishi Sunak announces Coronavirus Job Retention Scheme will be extended until end October.
 CJRS remains unchanged until end July.
 From Aug to Oct, scheme continues but with greater flexibility.
 Employers currently using the scheme will be able to bring furloughed employees back part time and the government will ask employers to start sharing with the government, the cost of salaries.
 Employees will continue to receive the same level of support throughout, i.e. 80% of salary up to a maximum of £2,500 per month.
 More details will be provided before the end of May.

 Support through the Coronavirus Business Interruption Loan Scheme (CBILS)

-The Coronavirus Business Interruption Loan Scheme (CBILS, announced during the budget and enhanced last week, is now available.
+The Coronavirus Business Interruption Loan Scheme (CBILS), announced during the budget and subsequently enhanced is available.
 Government backed loans of up to £5m will be provided by the British Business Bank via high street banks.
 No interest will be due for the first 12 months.
 Businesses remain responsible for repaying any facility they take out.
 Details available to date are from the British Business Bank and it has produced a list of FAQs for SME’s.

 To be eligible for support via CBILS, the small business must:

 - Be UK-based in its business activity, with annual turnover of no more than £45m

 - Have a borrowing proposal which, were it not for the current pandemic, would be considered viable by the lender, and for which the lender believes the provision of finance will enable the business to trade out of any short-to-medium term difficulty.